rezanatha/bigquery-dd/README.md

 # BigQuery Data Dictionary Search

-A comprehensive search system for BigQuery table metadata that combines semantic similarity search with keyword-based retrieval to help users discover relevant tables in large datasets.
+A comprehensive search system for BigQuery table metadata that combines semantic similarity search with keyword-based retrieval to help users discover relevant tables in BigQuery.

 ## Features